 - What would you like to see in the next meeting (a proposal, a first draft… what are your expectations?)

-Questions to ask once you’ve received your project/ campaign
+Questions to ask once you’ve received your campaign proposal for approval

-Now that you’ve received your campaign proposal back from the agency, here’s how to have a conversation about it and give constructive feedback.
+Now that you’ve received your campaign proposal from your agency, here’s how to have a conversation about it and give constructive feedback.

 What does success look like (is the objective met)?